Constitution

 Section 1.
 The Annual Meeting shall be held during the Annual Convention and Show of the American Rabbit Breeders Association, Inc.

 Section 2.
-The Executive Board shall hold a meeting prior to the Annual meeting, provided a quorum is present.
-Seven (7) Executive Board members shall constitute a quorum.
+The Board of Directors shall hold a meeting prior to the Annual meeting, provided a quorum is present.
+Seven (7) members of the Board of Directors shall constitute a quorum.

 Section 3.
-A special meeting of the Executive Board can be called by the President as often as deemed necessary, providing the entire Executive Board has been notified in writing at least ten (10) days in advance of said meeting.
+A special meeting of the Board of Directors can be called by the President as often as deemed necessary, providing the entire Board of Directors have been notified in writing or electronically at least ten (10) days in advance of said meeting.

 Section 4.
-A special meeting of the Executive Board can all be called upon petition of nine (9) officers of fifty (50) adult dues-paying members.
+A special meeting of the Board of Directors can be called upon by petition of nine (9) officers or a group of fifty (50) adult due paying members.
 At said meeting, only business stated in the petition may be transacted.

 ARTICLE IX - Amendments

 Section 1.
-This Constitution may be amended by a two-thirds (2/3) majority of votes cast by mail ballot of the entire membership.
-All members are to be notified in writing thirty (30) days prior to the closing of the polls of the proposed amendment and furnished a ballot.
+The Constitution may be amended by a two-thirds (2/3) majority of votes cast by electronic or mail ballot of the entire membership.
+All members are to be notified by publication or electronically, thirty (30) days prior to the closing of the polls or the proposed amendment and furnished a ballot.